Azi Ghaffari, Ph.D.

 and empathic environment for my clients.”

 Dr. Sarhaddi has specialized training working with mood disorders, bariatric clients, relationship issues, grief, and stress.
-Concerning assessment, she has experience completing ADHD testing and pre-surgical evaluations for bariatric surgery.
+Concerning assessment, she has experience completing pre-surgical evaluations for bariatric surgery.

 Joanna Buscemi, Ph.D.